Working better together

 Helping you live better in Barnsley

-Our improved way of working will help you and your family lead healthier and longer lives, and give everyone better access to health services.
+Our improved way of working will help you and your family lead healthier and longer lives.
+Giving everyone better access to health and care services.

-We want everyone to be able to get information and advice, early help, and make healthy lifestyle choices so they have the best chance at good health.
+We want everyone to get the advice they need to make healthy lifestyle choices.
+Also seek early help so that they have the best chance at good health.

 What we're doing